netbox-community/ansible_modules/docs/plugins/netbox_circuit_type_module.rst

 ..
 Description

-- Creates, updates or removes circuit types from Netbox
+- Creates, updates or removes circuit types from NetBox

 ..
 Aliases